AndrewFarley/coap-for-aws-iot/README.md

 [Farley Farley Farley](farley@neonsurge.com) - farley@neonsurge.com

 ## Purpose
-Personal and professional interest in AWS, IoT and CoAP, plans to build this into a platform
+Personal and professional interest in AWS, IoT and CoAP

 ## Footnotes / Problems / Fore-Thoughts
  * AWS Load Balancers do NOT do UDP, so load balancing this via traditional means on AWS is not possible.